syncfusion-content/blazor-docs/blazor/scheduler/timezone.md

 }
 ```

+>**NOTE**
-> If the recurring appointment is converted to another time zone, then the whole sequence will be recalculated according to the new time zone information. <br /> If an all-day appointment is created, it’s start time and end time will be set to 12 A.M. and 12 A.M. by default, so time zone is not applicable for all-day appointments. <br /> Scheduler supports daylight saving time. <br /> The time zone support is applicable for custom appointments too, so map the corresponding property. <br /> Use `TimeZone` for custom appointments by mapping the `StartTimeZone` and `EndTimeZone` custom properties.
+* If the recurring appointment is converted to another time zone, then the whole sequence will be recalculated according to the new time zone information.
+* If an all-day appointment is created, it's start time and end time will be set to 12 A.M. and 12 A.M. by default, so time zone is not applicable for all-day appointments.
+* Scheduler supports daylight saving time.
+* The time zone support is applicable for custom appointments too, so map the corresponding property.
+* Use [TimeZone](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Schedule.SfSchedule-1.html#Syncfusion_Blazor_Schedule_SfSchedule_1_Timezone) for custom appointments by mapping the [StartTimeZone](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Schedule.FieldStartTimezone.html) and [EndTimeZone](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Schedule.FieldEndTimezone.html) custom properties.

 ## Display Appointments based on client’s time zone

 Display the appointments based on the client’s local time zone in scheduler.
-For example, consider a scenario that you are in North Carolina and you want to set up a meeting at 10 A.M. on North Carolina time.
+For example, consider a scenario that you are in North Carolina(America/New_York) and you want to set up a meeting at 10 A.M. on North Carolina time.
 You have colleagues in London and Chennai, and they also need to participate.
 The time for this meeting will be 3 P.M.
 (15:00) in London and 8.30 P.M. in Chennai.
 When each view your Scheduler, you need to see the appointment displayed relative to your local time zones.
-It can be achieved by getting browser's timezone and set it's value to the scheduler time zone and appointment’s time zone to Eastern Standard Time (North Carolina) [as you are in North Carolina and it’s time zone is Eastern Standard Time].
+It can be achieved by getting browser's timezone and set it's value to the scheduler time zone and appointment’s time zone to Eastern Standard Time (America/New_York) [as you are in North Carolina(America/New_York) and it’s time zone is Eastern Standard Time].

 ```csharp
 @using Syncfusion.Blazor.Schedule